twitter/communitynotes/documentation/ranking-notes.md

 - Launched scoring logic adjusting standards for "Helpful" notes based on tags assigned in reviews labeling the note as "Not Helpful."

+**October 3, 2022**
+- Updated the rating form to better capture the strengths of notes which add context without indicating the Tweet is misleading.
+We have resumed assigning status to notes marking Tweets as "not misleading" in select circumstances as we evaluate ranking quality and utility to users.

 **July 13, 2022**

 - To prevent manipulation of helpfulness scores through deletion of notes, notes that are deleted will continue to be assigned note statuses based on the ratings they received.
 These statuses are factored into author helpfulness scores.